mitchallen/maze-generator-core/README.md

 #### Version 0.1.7

+* updated dependencies
+* updated client example

+#### Version 0.1.6

+* changed __openBorder__ to __afterGenerate__ to make it more generic
 * integrated travis-ci and codecov.io
 * changed license to MIT
 * updated test cases for 100% code coverage

-#### Version 0.1.6

-* changed __openBorder__ to __afterGenerate__ to make it more generic

 #### Version 0.1.5